apache/doris/new-docs/en/ecosystem/flink-doris-connector.md

 **Notes**

-Please replace the Connector version according to the different Flink and Scala versions.
+1.Please replace the Connector version according to the different Flink and Scala versions.
+2.At present, only the scala2.12 version of the package is provided in maven.
+The 2.11 version of the package needs to be compiled by itself.
+Please refer to the compilation and installation section above.

 ## How to use